 As parents today we are bombarded with advice, ideas, suggestions, and rules on how to be the best parents we can be for our children.
-Some change is good; emerging research tells us more and more about human development and how our brains work, and making progress as a society is always a good thing.
-Still, it can be hard to weed through the good ideas and those with good intentions that don’t really serve us or our children.
+Emerging research tells us more and more about human development and how our brains work.
+Still, it can be hard to weed through and parse out the truly helpful ideas, from the ideas with good intentions that don’t really serve us or our children.

-So, we give our kids choice.
+So, we give our children choices.
 We let them make their own decisions.
 We honor their growing independence and understand that their ideas may sometimes (often) conflict with our own.
 And we try to be okay with that.